The European Health Literacy Survey has revealed low levels of the health literacy among the adult population in developed countries.

 - regulatory medical writing refers to clinical study protocols, clinical study reports, patient informed consent forms, investigator brochures and summary documents – docs regulators require in the approval process for drugs, devices and biologics;

-- educational med writing means preparing the same docs as for regulatory writing, but for the general audience.
+- educational health writing means preparing the same docs as for regulatory writing, but for the general audience.

 The greatest challenges of health writing are: